Henri Baaij

-Henri Baaij (or Baay; 19 September 1900 – 31 May 1943) was a Dutch footballer who played for HFC Haarlem.
+Henri Baaij (25 November 1897 – 26 March 1954) was a Dutch footballer who played for HFC Haarlem.
 He was part of the Netherlands national team, playing two matches in 1921.

-Baaij served as a soldaat in the Royal Netherlands East Indies Army during the Second World War.
-He died aged 42 as a prisoner on the Burma Railway on 31 May 1943 and is buried at Kanchanaburi War Cemetery.
+The KNVB (Dutch FA) website states that infantry soldier in the Royal Netherlands East Indies Army Baaij died on 31 May 1943, while working on the Burma Railway as a Japanese prisoner.